ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 - Ordering of tabs and ordering protocols between biomaterials can help contributors understand our graphical experiment model
 - Ordering of columns: Move linking columns e.g. `INPUT DONOR ORGANISM` to be in the first few columns of the sheet to be more visible
 - Ensure every tab that requires a link has a linking column (these are easy to miss)
-- Delete or hide columns that you know aren’t relevant (if you forgot to uncheck during initial generation)
+- Delete or hide columns that you know aren’t relevant
 - Pre-fill any metadata you already know (optional): if the dataset has a publication it is normally possible to gain information from the publication and prefill it into the spreadsheet

-Once you have a customised and potentially pre-filled spreadsheet it can be sent to the contributor along with the contributor spreadsheet guide.
+Once you have a customised and potentially pre-filled spreadsheet it can be sent to the contributor along with the [contributor spreadsheet guide](https://ebi-ait.github.io/hca-metadata-community/contributing/spreadsheet-guide.html).
 It is generally an iterative process of the contributor filling in what they can, the wrangler reviewing, curating and asking questions before further curation until the metadata is complete.

 ## Curating metadata